mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 3. Authentication service (AS) compromise: a compromised AS could provide incorrect or adversarial identities to clients.
-As a result, a malicious AS could, for example, insert an adversarial user into a group and learn the keys used to encrypt the messages.
-Then, if the adversary could acquire the messages sent by members of the group, it could eavesdrop, performing man-in-the-middle.
+As a result, a malicious AS could.
 If there are no mechanisms to verify the authenticity of the provided keys (e.g., via out-of-band communication between group members or keeping the AS service in check using techniques like key transparency), then MLS will only